How Expletive Pronouns Can Leave Your Reader Behind

-Running starts do not have a previous referent, or something that was previously mentioned.
+Expletive pronouns do not have a previous referent, or something that was previously mentioned.
 The most common expletive pronouns to watch for are there and it.
+They are often used as filler—or empty—words that do not add meaning to your text.
+These unnecessary words can be detrimental to your writing.

-How can you revise running starts?
+How can you revise expletive pronouns?

 Example 1